Learning Gaussian DAGs from Network Data: Introduction

-Directed acyclic graphs (DAGs) or Bayesian networks (BNs) are widely used to represent conditional independence and causal relations among random variables.
-Graphical models based on DAGs have a variety of applications, including genetics \cite{husmeier2003sensitivity}, causal inference \cite{pearlbiometrika}, machine learning \cite{metzler2004combining}, etc. Therefore, in the past decades, extensive research has been done to recover the structure of DAGs from observational and experimental data.
-Most structure learning algorithms for DAGs can be categorized as either score-based or constraint-based.
-Score-based methods search for the optimal DAG by maximizing a scoring function (e.g., MDL \cite{Roos2017}, BIC \cite{BIC}, Bayesian scores \cite{Heckerman1995,Cooper1992}) with various search strategies, such as order-based search \cite{NIPS2016_6232,Schmidt:2007:LGM:1619797.1619850,qiaoling}, greedy search \cite{Ramsey2017,Chickering:2003:OSI:944919.944933}, and coordinate descent \cite{fu2013learning,JMLR:v16:aragam15a,gu2019penalized}.
-Constraint-based methods \cite{spirtes2000causation,ZHANG20081873} perform conditional independence tests among variables to construct a skeleton and then orient some of the edges.
-There are also hybrid methods \cite{Gamez} that combine the above two approaches.
+A key assumption under \eqref{eq:1.1} is that the rows of $X$ are jointly independent as the covariance matrix of each $\varepsilon_j$ is diagonal.
+Under such i.i.d. assumption, many structure learning algorithms for DAGs have been developed, which can be largely categorized into three groups: score-based, constraint-based, and hybrid of the two.
+Score-based methods search for the optimal DAG by maximizing a scoring function such as minimum description length \citep{Roos2017}, BIC \citep{BIC}, and Bayesian scores \citep{Heckerman1995,Cooper1992} with various search strategies, such as order-based search \citep{NIPS2016_6232,Schmidt:2007:LGM:1619797.1619850,qiaoling}, greedy search \citep{Ramsey2017,Chickering:2003:OSI:944919.944933}, and coordinate descent \citep{fu2013learning,JMLR:v16:aragam15a,gu2019penalized}.
+Constraint-based methods, such as the PC algorithm in \cite{spirtes2000causation}, perform conditional independence tests among variables to construct a skeleton and then proceed to orient some of the edges.
+There are also hybrid methods such as in \cite{mmhc} and \cite{hybrid} that combine the above two approaches.